helm/charts/stable/sematext-agent/README.md

 # Sematext Agent

-Sematext Agent collects a plethora of metrics about hosts (CPU, memory, disk, network, processes), containers (both Docker and rkt) and orchestrator platforms and ships that to [Sematext Cloud](https://sematext.com/cloud).
+Sematext Agent collects metrics about hosts (CPU, memory, disk, network, processes), containers (both Docker and rkt) and orchestrator platforms and ships that to [Sematext Cloud](https://sematext.com/cloud).
+Sematext Cloud is available in the US and EU regions.

 ## Introduction